tendermint/tendermint/spec/p2p/v0.34/pex-protocol.md

 peer addresses, so that PEX requests are sent whenever the above two situations happen.

 A PEX request is sent when a new *outbound* peer is added.
-The same does not happen with new inbound peers because outbound peers, that the node has dialed, are considered more trustworthy than inbound peers, that the node has accepted.
+The same does not happen with new inbound peers because the implementation considers outbound peers, that the node has chosen for dialing, more trustworthy than inbound peers, that the node has accepted.
 Moreover, when a node is short of peer addresses, it dials the configured seed nodes;
 since they are added as outbound peers, the node can immediately request peer addresses.